 Unemployment is perceived to be an issue for Wallumbilla.
-One interviewee explained that many people who are without work are self-employed (e.g. sub-contractors); these individuals do not access Newstart payments, and are not likely to be captured in government unemployment statistics.
-Some residents are noticing more unemployed people moving in to take advantage of the low rental prices and high number of empty houses.
+One interviewee explained that many people who are without work are self-employed (e.g. subcontractors); these individuals do not access Newstart payments, and are not likely to be captured in government unemployment statistics.
+There have been lost jobs in the agricultural sector maybe from drought.
+There has been pressure on farmers to be more efficient, so there have been some layoffs.
+The seasons drive employment - especially for activities like cropping.
 Future expectations: Those interviewed expect unemployment to continue rising as jobs in the resource sector are lost.
-Some suggested that people might pick up jobs in agriculture with a good season and high cattle prices.
+Agricultural work supports residents the most, with the most recent drought there is much uncertainity.
+Locals are hoping for good weather over the next few seasons.